divyanshu887/Basic-Python-Projects/rdr.md

 # Ridge Regression

 ## &nbsp; Introduction
-- Ridge regression also known as L2 regularization is a special case of Tikhonov regularization in which all parameters are regularized equally..
+- Ridge regression also known as L2 regularization is a special case of Tikhonov regularization in which all parameters are regularized equally.
-- It was first introduced by Hoerl and Kennard in 1970
+- It was first introduced by Hoerl and Kennard in 1970.
-- It is a technique which is used for analyzing multiple regression data that suffer from multicollinearity
+- It is a technique which is used for analyzing multiple regression data that suffer from multicollinearity.

 ## &nbsp; Working of Ridge Regression
-- The objective of ridge regresion is to minimize the loss function plus the sum of square of the magnitude of weights
+- The objective of ridge regresion is to minimize the loss function plus the sum of square of the magnitude of coefficients.
 - The Ridge regression puts a constraint on the sum of suqare of values of the model parameters,the sum has to be less than a fixed value (upper bound).
 - In order to do so, it applies a shrinking (regularization) process where it penalizes the coefficients of the regression variables.
 - The goal of this process is to minimize the prediction error.